 Depending upon the nature and size of organizations and types of communication, different communication networks can be implemented on the basis of their effectiveness.
 In large organizations, it is complex to develop an effective communication network.
 In such organizations, the main communication network is divided into many sub-networks that maintain a link with the main network for their effectiveness.
-It is helpful to determine speed, accuracy, and smoothness through which the messages flow in the organization.
+It is helpful to determine the speed, accuracy, and smoothness through which the messages flow in the organization.

-Broadly, there are four types of communication networks consisting of wheel, chain, circle and all channels networks as mentioned in the figure below:
+Broadly, there are four types of communication networks consisting of wheel, chain, circle, and all channels networks as mentioned in the figure below:

 1. Wheel Network

-Under the wheel network system, the leader of the organization works as a central person to accumulate information and to disseminate it to all the members.
+Under the wheel network system, the leader of the organization works as a central person to accumulate information and disseminate it to all the members.
 In this network, the top-level manager is the source of information.
 He provides information within and outside the organization.
 Within the organization, he provides information to subordinates and also accumulates the required information from them.
 In this network system, subordinates have no authority to communicate with each other to exchange official information.
 Similarly, he receives all information coming from outside.
-It is faster and suitable for simple and routine types of works.
+It is faster and suitable for simple and routine types of work.
 However, it is the most authoritarian type of network.

 2. Chain Network

 The chain network has all the appearances of an organizational chain of command.
 It is the vertical upward and downward form of the formal chain of communication.
 In this structure, a person can communicate only with his immediate superior and subordinate.
-In this structure information of an organization is communicated in a chain from the upper level to the subordinate levels and also from the subordinate levels to the upper level in a sequence.
+In this structure information about an organization is communicated in a chain from the upper level to the subordinate levels and also from the subordinate levels to the upper level in a sequence.
 This type of network is common in all organizations where the hierarchy of authority and responsibility are clearly defined among the members.

 3. Circle Network

-It is the horizontal form of communication or sideward form of circle network, in which a person can communicate only to the persons next to his right or left but not with any other members of the group.
+It is the horizontal form of communication or sideward form of a circle network, in which a person can communicate only to the persons next to his right or left but not with any other members of the group.
 Such a network offers a wider option of channels and provides satisfaction to members.
 For instance, in a meeting, a member converses with the member on his right or left.
-In a similar way, informal organizations, a production manager communicates to the marketing or finance manager to get official information.
+In a similar way, informal organizations, a production manager communicates with the marketing or finance manager to get official information.